talkpl-ai/talkplaydata-2/README.md

-# TalkPlayData 2: An Agentic Synthetic Data Pipeline for Trimodal and Conversational Music Recommendation
+# TalkPlayData 2: An Agentic Synthetic Data Pipeline for Multimodal  Conversational Music Recommendation

 *talk to AI to play music!*